 While shopping – grab a few candles.
 They are cheap and provide comfort when sitting in the dark.
 Kerosene lanterns can also work well.
 Remember – they are fire hazards so be cautious!

-If you regularly take prescriptions and/or require special medical needs – consider what you can do now so those needs can be met after the “event”.
+If you regularly take prescriptions and/or require special medical needs consider what you can do now so those needs can be met after the “event”.
 Talk to your physician and simply explain your intent; it is not out of the question for a doctor to write prescriptions for “just in case” antibiotics and even painkillers in certain circumstances.

-Communication: Basic communication would consist of an AM/FM disaster radio.
+Basic communication would consist of an AM/FM disaster radio.
 This will allow you to receive situation-specific updates from government run stations.
-Getting news about what is going on is critical as information pertaining to evacuations, supply drops, or even the weather would be useful.
-A small, battery operated radio such as this Sony is inexpensive and excellent to stash away.
+Getting news about what is going on is critical, as information pertaining to evacuations, supply drops, or even the weather would be useful.

 This is certainly by no means an end all list of supplies to stock up on.
 There is still sanitation, defense, gardening, heat, etc. But it is a start and will definitely help you survive the majority of events that might occur.